EarthScope/rover/docs/commands.md

 Download a single request (typically for a day) to the given path, ingest and index it.
 If no path is given then a temporary file is created and deleted after use.

 The url should be for a Data Select service, and should not request data that spans multiple calendar days.

+This task is the main low-level task called in the processing pipeline (it calls ingest and index as needed).
+Because of this, to reduce the quantity of unhelpful logs generated when a pipeline is running, empty logs are automatically deleted on exit.

 ##### Significant Parameters